 - Step 2: Pay attention to the problem statement and figure out the bottlenecks

 - Step 3: Refer to the relevant topic and subtopics from your study material and books for anything including laws, sections, etc that you would need while solving the case study.
 Underline them for quick reference

 - Step 4: Answer multiple choice questions first

 - Step 5: Answer the other questions while maintaining your originality

-- Mock test papers, revision test papers and case studies are uploaded on ICAI website.
+- Mock test papers, revision test papers, and case studies are uploaded on the ICAI website.
 It is advisable that aspirants take the test paper completely, mimicking the actual exam scenario to understand which sections consume maximum time and alter their attempts accordingly.

 Online resources to prepare for Financial Services & Capital Markets

 Case study 3: https://resource.cdn.icai.org/52058bos41745-cs3.pdf

 Mock test paper: